alexander-kastil/angular-basics/labs/L8-security/readme.md

 ## Activate Security on the food route

-- Examine `firebase.auth-guard.service.ts` and activate the guard on the food route in `app.routes.ts`:
+- Examine `firebase.auth.guard.ts` and activate the guard on the food route in `app.routes.ts`:

   ```typescript
   export const routes: Routes = [